-5.2.7 Optional Community & Outreach
+6.3.1 Optional Community & Outreach

 Teams are invited to outline their educational outreach efforts.
-This activity is not scored; however, it is shared online for the community and can be eligible for special awards and recognition.
-Teams may submit a description of their activities and any supporting documents, photos, or videos.
+This activity is not scored; however, it will be shared online for the community and can be eligible for special awards and recognition.
+Teams may submit a description (500 word limit) of their activities and any supporting documents.